makhidkarun/traveller_pyroute/PyRoute/DeltaDebug/readme.md

 For instance, running just this pass on Dagudashaag (558 stars) could result, worst case, in approx 155,400 reduction attempts.

-Two-minimisation, as its name suggests, looks for any combinations of _two_ starlines that can be removed from the current input, which can often enable further reductions after single-line reduction has stalled.
+Two-reduction, as its name suggests, looks for any combinations of _two_ starlines that can be removed from the current input, which can often enable further reductions after single-line reduction has stalled.

 ```--within-line``` : Enable within-line reduction, running after double-line reduction.